 Your body will continuously adapt to the added resistance when you perform under higher weight.
 And you will gain better strength and endurance levels with the extra resistance that’s forced onto your body.

 3. Weight Loss

-This is not too hard but never simple too.
-You need the right momentum, intensity, and frequency to burn fat without burning muscle mass.
+Losing weight is not too hard but never simple too.
+You need the right momentum, intensity, and frequency to burn fat without losing muscle mass.

-In HIIT, the training individual performs short bursts of high-intensity exercising such as sprinting or jumping jacks coupled with normal workouts such as jogging.
+Pursuing high-intensity exercises such as HIIT (high-intensity interval training) is beneficial to fat loss.
+In HIIT, you perform short bursts of high-intensity exercising such as sprinting or jumping jacks coupled with normal workouts such as jogging.

 Disadvantages of Using Weighted Vests

-You might be impressed by the benefits of using a weighted vest, but there are certain downsides of using it too.
+You might be impressed by the benefits of using a weighted vest, but there are certain downsides to using it too.

 2. Inappropriate Fit Leads to Injuries